Robert Lemay: Early years and education

 Born in Montreal, Lemay studied at Laval University, where he received his Master's degree (M.Mus.) under François Morel.
 He completed a doctorate (D.Mus.) at the Université de Montréal under Michel Longtin in 1994.
 He also spent a year at the State University of New York at Buffalo, where he studied with David Felder and attended seminars given by Brian Ferneyhough, Louis Andriessen, and Donald Erb.
 During this time, he met his wife, the pianist Yoko Hirota.
 In France, he worked with François Rossé in Bordeaux and Georges Aperghis at the Atelier Théâtre et Musique in Paris.

 Career

 Lemay has been described as having "made significant and substantial contributions to the saxophone repertoire."
 Of his over 140 works, 80 are for (or include) the saxophone, ranging from solos to large ensembles.
 Since the late 1980s, he has collaborated with artists of the instrument such as Jean-François Guay, Jean-Michel Goury, and Jean-Marie Londeix.

-Since 2000, Lemay has resided in Sudbury, Ontario where he taught at Laurentian University from 2000-21.
+Since 2000, Lemay has resided in Sudbury, Ontario where he taught at Laurentian University from 2000 to 2021.
 He also taught at the University of Saskatchewan in 1996-97.

-From 2004-18, Lemay was President and Artistic Director of the 5-Penny New Music Concerts in Sudbury, where he worked extensively with the Silver Birch String Quartet.
+From 2004 to 2018, Lemay was President and Artistic Director of the 5-Penny New Music Concerts in Sudbury, where he worked extensively with the Silver Birch String Quartet.

-Lemay was Composer-in-Residence of the Sudbury Symphony Orchestra from 2008-10.
+Lemay was Composer-in-Residence of the Sudbury Symphony Orchestra from 2008 to 2010.